Dave Colwell: Samson

 Colwell became an official member of Samson in 1984, along with bassist Merv Goldsworthy.
 He played on the live album Thank You and Goodnight (1985), recorded during the 1984 tour.
 Samson temporarily disbanded in May 1984.

-He then became member of the short-lived new band "Paul Samson's Empire", in 1986-1987, in support of Samson album Joint Forces (1986).
+He then became member of the short-lived new band "Paul Samson's Empire", in 1986–1987, in support of Samson album Joint Forces (1986).
 Colwell played on the live album Paul Samson's Empire - Live at the Marquee, which also contains three studio tracks.

-Buckets Rebel Heart
+Bucket's Rebel Heart

 Dave Colwell formed his own band in 2018 with Paul 'Taff' Edwards formerly of the 720 and Torpedoes. the line up included Colwell (guitars and vocals), Edwards (drums), Jim Stapley formerly of The Jones Gang (lead vocals and guitar) and Dave Boyce formerly of Samson on bass.
 Their debut album 20 Good Summers was released in December 2018 on Pride and Joy Records and in January 2019 it was released in Japan by Marquee Records.
 Colwell and Edwards wrote all the songs and produced the album.
-The band had its live debut on 'Sweden Rock Festival' in 2018.
+The band had its live debut at 'Sweden Rock Festival' in 2018.